sanchit-bansal/phone_lookup/README.md

 ## Using PhoneLookup

-To run PhoneLookup locally:
+To run PhoneLookup locally follow these instructions :

 1. Run the server with the following command: `ruby app.rb`.
 Make a note of the port the server is running on (example localhost:4567)

 2. Use a REST Client like [Postman](https://www.getpostman.com/) to hit the PhoneLookup API.

 3. Make a POST request in the REST Client to the graph endpoint `localhost:4567/graph` or to the respective port PhoneLookup is running on.

-An example of a POST request body:
+### An example of a POST request body:
 ```
 {
     "query": "query($text: String!, $region: String) { parse_phone_number(number: $text, region: $region) {e164_format valid country_code national_number}}",
     "variables": { "text": "+3392252520", "region": "US" }
 }
 ```
-which will respond with:
+### which will respond with:

 ```
 {